evelynnchen-cmu/SmartCookie/README.md

 3. Build and run the app on an iPhone (not simulator) iOS version 18.
 If necessary, can downgrade our app to run on lower iOS versions. @EMMA ADD TO THIS

-## Key Features
-1. Image Parser: Upload or capture photos of notes and extract their contents for editing or storage purposes.
-2. Study Assistant: Answer questions, summarize notes, and reference stored content

 ## Design Decisions
 - Upload pdf only possible within course view, not in any other views
 - Majority of our design decisions were informed by user feedback during user testing, see reports (link here)